kimjoar/writings/published/understanding-backbone.md

 abstraction.
 This code is more maintainable, easier to reuse and extend, and easier to test.
-What I've seen is that Backbone.js helps improve the structure of my JavaScript applications considerably, and in my experience the end result is often less complex and has less lines of code than my "regular JavaScript".
+What I've seen is that Backbone.js helps improve the structure of my JavaScript applications considerably, and in my experience the end result is often less complex and has fewer lines of code than my "regular JavaScript".

 Want to learn more?